Mike And Tom Eat Snacks #27: Lorna Doone Shortbread Cookies

 MICHAEL IAN BLACK / Very Famous: Black is one of those comics whose sense of snark runs so deep that you have to listen to him a few times before you have an Aha!
 Moment and suddenly get him.
 Funny thing is, he addresses this right out of the box.
 And it’s funny.
 And if you haven’t gotten him yet, you will now.
 A hip, anti-hipster for pomo times, taking his act on the road has honed his chops and whether monologing or joking, Black is bringing hard and fast, and of course, funny.
 This is the antidote and tonic for when you feel like you might be developing a terminal case of cranky pants.
 Go Michael!

-jamiesbarr asked: Do you do weddings?
+jamiesbarr said: Do you do weddings?
 Trying to find an officiant and think you'd be perfect.
 I checked your contact page at Keppler Speakers bureau website and it list prices starting around $10,000.
 Anyway to discount that price?

 I will do it for $9750.00 + all the appetizers I can fit in my pockets.